svewap/nnrestapi/Documentation/Access/Index.rst

     */

-Restrict access to certain IP-adresses
+Restrict to IP-adresses ADDITIONALLY to other authentications
 ~~~~~~~~~~~~

 By using the ``@Api\Access("ip[...]")`` annotation you can limit the request to a given